EduardtAlbergII/3dgs_pipeline_nerfstudio/README.md

+## NeRF Capture Support
+NeRF Capture Support has been discontinued because the results are not good.

 # Getting started
 Just adjust the environment variables in the settings.env and put your data in the data folder with the following structure:
 - data